-Roofs need the right balance of both ventilation and insulation to work properly, especially with the type of weather we’ve been having in Vancouver the past couple of ears.
-In warmer weather, poorly ventilated roofs can result in hot attic spaces which can significantly damage shingles, causing curling or even breaking, reducing the lifetime of a roof.
+Roofs need the right balance of both ventilation and insulation to work properly, especially when it comes to asphalt shingles.
+With the type of weather we’ve been having in Vancouver the past couple of years.
+In warmer weather, poorly ventilated roofs can result in hot attic spaces which can significantly damage in their asphalt shingles, causing curling or even breaking, reducing the lifetime of a roof.

 As many Vancouver builders discovered, creating the proper ventilation and insulation of asphalt shingle roofs is isn’t always easy.
 You need to get the advice of an experienced, licenced roofer to do the job correctly.